Jordan-Zhu/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - Jordan

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [June 3, Sunday, 2018].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Gone through some exercises on Codefights.
+It's a great feeling when I finally solve an algorithm challenge after a lot of attempts and hours spent.

 ### R1D2